DeltaRig/Angular/README.md

 - Why we use Leading Asterisk (*) before the "ng"?

 When Angular sees this leading asterisk with structural directives, it's going to rewrite that block using ng-template.

+- The #name="ng*" syntax creates a template reference variable that references all ng* directives on the input element.
+This can be useful if you need to access multiple directives on the same element, or if you want to create a more general reference to the element that can be used in multiple contexts.
+This includes directives such as ngModel, ngForm, ngIf, ngFor, and so on.